 The term open-top cryosauna is used to refer to cryosaunas/ cryotherapy chambers/ cryotherapy equipment that uses liquid nitrogen to cool down the whole system.
-Open-top cryosaunas expose the client’s body to an atmosphere with higher nitrogen concentration which causes the cooling effect.
+Open-top cryosaunas expose the users body, with the exception of their head, to an atmosphere with higher nitrogen concentration which causes the cooling effect.
 Open-top cryosaunas generally offer more flexibility in operation as well as immediate startup, they may offer lower efficiency if not operated back-to-back.
 To ensure the safety of all clients, all operators must follow a stricter safety protocol.

 Direct | Indirect Cryotherapy Systems